 Saffron is rich in compounds like crocin and safranal, which not only boost the taste but also provide anti-inflammatory benefits.
 It’s widely used in Mediterranean, Middle Eastern, and Indian cuisines.

-Saffron is available in capsule or powder form, offering a convenient way to enjoy its health benefits.
+Saffron is available in capsule or powder form, making it convenient to enjoy its health benefits.
 These supplements provide an easy, measured dose of saffron’s powerful antioxidants and mood-improving compounds.

 Comparisons with Other Herbal Teas